 Limited or no compensation |

-If you’re doing carrier outsourcing to Mexico, make a cargo insurance policy part of the plan.
+If you’re doing carrier outsourcing for cross-border operations, make a cargo insurance policy part of the plan.
 Visigistics helps you add it into your logistics setup, so your shipments are protected from end to end.

 Freight regulations in Mexico can create serious delays, especially if you're used to U.S. processes.
 The rules are different, the documentation required is often more detailed, and the consequences of non-compliance can stop your shipments in their tracks.
 It’s not uncommon for cargo to be held at border checkpoints or slowed at inspection stations due to paperwork issues, incorrect permits, or carrier violations.